 - Variety of content to be streamed, not just pure gameplays (real life streams or conversing with fans through Just chatting)

-- Lots of spam and trolls
+- Lots of spam and trolls in chat

 - Twitch has an infamous reputation for causing streamers to lose traction when they take even a day off

 - You can only stream game-related content on the platform once you officially become a Twitch partner

 - A sudden wave of DMCA takedown notices left some streamers with no choice but to delete some clips that traced back to years ago.
 There were also those handed with penalties, from suspensions to ultimate channel deletion.

 - Community orientation is extremely important.
 Developers appreciate direct feedback from users to improve overall user experience.

 - Designed to help content creators keep more of the earnings from advertisers.